 Many blues players like the warmth of the semi-hollow and the increased attack and sustain offered by the center block.
 Semi-hollow guitars can be great for a wide variety of music – from blues and jazz to punk rock.

 BEST ELECTRIC GUITARS OF of 2022′

 |NAMES||FEATURES||WHERE TO BUY|

 The design is iconic, the tone is great, and your hands glide happily around the neck – it’s hard to be unhappy when playing this Standard Tele!
 While there are American-made Fenders to aspire to, the Standard Series is the best way to secure a real Fender Telecaster on a budget.

-If you have the money, there’s nothing stopping you to earn your time on the spotlight, by wielding this mighty axe and forging your path to success.
+If you have the money, nothing is stopping you to earn your time in the spotlight, by wielding this mighty ax and forging your path to success.

 Sleek yet aggressive, the G5422TG has a thinner, fully hollow build with a true Filter’Tron™ voice that captures the resonant hollow-body sound with a more present and chiming voice.
 Like all Electromatic guitars, it delivers the fearless and electrifying authenticity that has set Gretsch apart as the quintessential rock ‘n’ roll guitars from the very beginning.
 It’s the sound of honor itself—play proud.

-These guitars have been handpicked to suit your needs, they are reliable. make that one-off purchase of one these guitars, and enjoy you music experience
+These guitars have been handpicked to suit your needs, they are reliable. make that one-off purchase of one of these guitars, and enjoy your music experience